 Contract miners provide services to mining companies to support mining production.
-Demand for industry services depends on the relative advantages that mining companies derive from outsourcing these processes to industry operators, compared with controlling production in-house.
-Contract miners typically have access to a large pool of machinery and skilled employees that they leverage to win business.
-The strength of Australia's Mining division is a crucial factor in industry performance.
+Demand for industry services is driven by the relative cost and output advantages that mining companies derive from outsourcing these processes, compared with controlling production in-house.
+Contract miners typically have access to a large pool of mining machinery and equipment, and skilled employees to meet client needs.
+The strength of Australia's Mining division is a crucial factor in determining industry performance.

-Over the past decade, demand for commodities has been strong, particularly from China and other export destinations.
-During periods of strong demand, mining companies (i.e. the industry's client base) tend to shift focus towards planning new capacity... purchase to read more
+Over the past decade, demand for commodities has been strong, particularly from markets in China and other export destinations.
+During periods of strong demand, mining companies (the industry's client base) tend to shift focus towards planning new capacity... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

 The industry is in the mature phase of its life cycle.
 In the past five years, it has expanded at a slower rate than both GDP and overall Mining division revenue.
 Industry value added, which measures the industry's contribution to the overall economy, is estimated to increase at an annualised 0.5% over the 10 years through 2020-21.
 This is a lower than Australian GDP growth over the same period, which is forecast at an annualised 2.8%.
 This means the Contract Mining Services industry will make up a smaller share of the overall economy in 2020-21 than it did in 2010-11.